Asda: Acquisition by the Issa brothers and TDR Capital

+New brand identity

+On 16 May 2024, Asda launched the new brand identity, with new logo, typography and colour scheme.
+It also features a new slogan: "That's More Like It", and new typefaces designed by Colophon: Asda Display, Asda Subline and Asda Text; in addition to fruit stickers and a new darker green colour.
+It also features unique features, such as a crossbar under the pence numerals.

+The new brand identity has proved popular across the design community, with The Drum describing it as "less shiny and corporate", "less American and much softer", and an "honest, down-to-earth, playful style".
+However, a few people criticized the new brand identity, especially related to the font's readability with regard to those with Dyslexia.

+£50 million store upgrade programme

+On 30 May 2024, Asda announced that it would be launching a £50 million store upgrade programme to refurbish its 170 stores, including 50 larger stores, by late November 2024.

+The 50 larger stores would be refurbished to include new features, including seasonal and food-to-go aisles, counters, flooring and lighting, and, in some stores, new George departments.

+The 120 other stores would also be refurbished to adopt the new brand identity.

+In March 2025 Asda said that its profits were likely to drop as it was going to cut prices and increase staffing.
+Recently appointed Asda chairman Allan Leighton said that Asda had "a pretty significant war chest" to tackle several years of weak trading at the Leeds-based supermarket, where sales have been falling despite inflation, and that it would take up to five years to turn Asda round.
+Competitors Tesco, Sainsbury's, and Marks & Spencer were thought likely to lower prices to compete, and their stock prices dropped following the announcement.

 Store formats

 Asda Supercentres

-Following the takeover by Walmart, several "Asda Walmart Supercentres" have been opened, creating some of the largest hypermarkets in the United Kingdom.
+Following the takeover by Walmart, several "Asda Walmart Supercentres" opened, creating some of the largest hypermarkets in the United Kingdom.
 Since 2006, all new Supercentres have been solely branded as Asda Supercentre without the Walmart branding.
 The first Supercentre with a sales area of 93000 sqft opened in Patchway, Bristol in the summer of 2000.
 The first Scottish Supercentre opened in Livingston, in 2001.

 The Bletchley, Milton Keynes Supercentre which opened in November 2005 is currently the largest Asda Supercentre with a net sales floor of over 120000 sqft.
 This was preceded in June 2002 by the Eastlands, Manchester store which was the largest store at the time with a sales area of 110000 sqft but is currently the second largest Asda Supercentre, and the third largest is located in Minworth, West Midlands, followed by Patchway.
 As of 31 January 2021, there are 32 Supercentres.